moby/moby/docs/sources/reference/run.rst

 ::

-   -entrypoint="": Overwrite the default entrypoint set by the image
+   --entrypoint="": Overwrite the default entrypoint set by the image

 The ENTRYPOINT of an image is similar to a ``COMMAND`` because it specifies what executable to run when the container starts, but it is